ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/app.md

 ---
 # User change
-title: "Running an Application"
+title: "Run the Application"

 weight: 10

 layout: "learningpathall"
 ---

-You are now ready to run the application.
-You can use either an emulator or a physical device.
-In this guide, we will use an emulator.
+You are now ready to run the Android application.
+You can use an emulator or a physical device.

+The screenshots below show an emulator.

-To run an app in Android Studio using an emulator, follow these steps:
+To run the app in Android Studio using an emulator, follow these steps:

 1. Configure the Emulator:
 * Go to Tools > Device Manager (or click the Device Manager icon on the toolbar).
 * Click Create Device to set up a new virtual device (if you haven’t done so already).
-* Choose a device model (e.g., Pixel 4) and click Next.
+* Choose a device model, such as Pixel 4, and click Next.
-* Select a system image (e.g., Android 11, API level 30) and click Next.
+* Select a system image, such as Android 11, API level 30, and click Next.
 * Review the settings and click Finish to create the emulator.

 2. Run the App: